dorjmi/formatting-protocol/readme.md

 >
 > alex_zeitlin

+name in setence

+> my name is 'sayo melu'
+> this protocol is 'sayo format protocol'

 attention:

-1. Use noun, do not use verb.
+1. Use fomular noun, do not use verb.
 2. No 's' after noun.
 3. File must have extension name.